rob-luke/Neuroimaging.jl/docs/src/assr/examples.md

 * Luke, Robert, et al. "Assessing temporal modulation sensitivity using electrically evoked auditory steady state responses."
 Hearing research 324 (2015): 37-45.

+Note: this example demonstrates the existing capabilities of the package.
+General improvements are planned to this package.
+But before changes are made, the existing features and functions will be documented.
+This will help to highlight was has already been implemented, and where improvements need to be made.

 ## Read data